PotatoBreadCrumbs/Shopping/README.md

 - uploaded background img 2.0
 - uploaded checkout img delivery

-* code for background to be implemented on every HTML * body {
+* code for background to be implemented on every HTML (check discord for code section and only need to change img location accoridnly) *
-            font-family: Arial, sans-serif;
-            background-image: url('/static/img/delivery.webp'); /* Replace img location according to the image you want implemented for each page */
-            background-size: cover;
-            background-repeat: no-repeat;
-            background-position: center;
-            background-attachment: fixed;
-            color: #333;
-        }